oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Initialization
 ==============

-The driver must be initialized by calling ::${x}Init and before calling any other experimental function.
-Simultaneous calls to ::${x}Init are thread-safe.

 Environment Variables
 ---------------------

-The following environment variables are required to be enabled during initialization for the respective feature.
+The following environment variables are required to be enabled during ::${x}Init for the respective feature.

 ## --validate=off
 +-----------------+-------------------------------------+------------+-----------------------------------------------------------------------------------+